j-martin/screenshot-chrome/README.md

 - Capture the current tab.
 - Add a macOS-ish title bar.
 - Add drop shadow to it.
-- Display the result in a new tab.
+- Display the result in a popup frame.
-- Resize the browser window to the original size.

 ![image](screenshots/example.png)